 Mal Pas Beach

-Located between Levante and Poniente, this beach sits in a tiny cove, just 120 metres long.
+Located between Levante and Poniente, this beach sits in a tiny cove, just 120 meters long.

 Much quieters than Levante beach this is more popular with the locals and families.
-It’s around 6 kilometres long, again with plenty of sunloungers and bars on the promenade.
-The beach stretches from the harbour in the east to the rocks of the Paseo Tamarindos.
+It’s around 6 kilometers long, again with plenty of sun loungers and bars on the promenade.
+The beach stretches from the harbor in the east to the rocks of the Paseo Tamarindos.
 The beach here has a network of boardwalks, enabling wheelchair and mobility scooter users to access the beach more easily.

 Playa Cala Ti Ximo Beach

 Back at the east end of the bay, beyond the wáter ski cable is Playa Cala Ti Ximo.
 The beach is small without facilities, it’s secluded at the foot of the Sierra Helada National Park.
 The beach is a combination of sand, rocks, and pebbles.
 It’s popular with divers.

 Visible from all the beaches is Benidorm Island (Isla de los Periodistas).
 It’s a great spot for a day trip. (check out our recommendations for day trips from Benidorm here) You can take a submarine trip from the harbor around the island, land on the Island, and walk to the top for a view back to the mainland, or just swim and sunbathe with a picnic.
 You can also take a small boat (golondrina) to visit from the harbor too.